The algebraic small object argument as a saturation: Introduction

-While \cref{backdrop-not-left-maps} shows that the step maps of the algebraic small object argument are not generally left maps of the generated \textsc{awfs}, we can often say \emph{something} about them.
-In our applications of interest, for example, we can show that the step maps are monomorphisms.
-In such cases, we can more precisely specify the colimits needed to build left factors; for example, we only need colimits of the form \eqref{left-factor-transfinite-composite} where the maps $m_\alpha$ are monomorphisms.
-This refinement, and an analogous refinement of the required pushouts in $\Coalg{\comonad{L}}$, turns out to be essential for our applications of interest.
+Finally, while the step maps in Garner's argument are not always left maps of the generated \textsc{awfs}, we can often say \emph{something} about them.
+In our target examples of \cref{sec:uniform-fibrations}, for instance, they are always monomorphisms.
+In such cases, we can more precisely delimit the colimits we need in Garner's construction.
+This is the role of the backdrop $\class{M}$.
+Ultimately, the argument requires colimits chains of $\comonad{L}$-coalgebras of the form